Kate, our Student Intern, shares her tips for eating well on a budget during exams…

 - Easy eats for students: Around the world in 5 rice dishes

 - 6 ways to save money on food

 Have you found this blog post useful?
 Please help us by commenting in the bar below, and note any questions there too.

-Victoria, Student Intern.
+Kate, Student Intern.